mozilla/vtt.js/README.md

 <v.loud Mary>That's awesome!
 ```

-If you choose to use JSON it might look like:
+The associated JSON representation might look like this:

 ``` json
 {